F-Plugins/f-plugins.github.io/docs/plugins/shops-ui.md

   openmod install SilK.Unturned.Extras
   ```

-2. Specify the openmod branch in your Imperial Plugins config.
+2. Specify the testing branch in your Imperial Plugins config.

 3. Add the following workshop id to your WorkshopDownloadConfig.json file:
   ```